NCAR/lmod_webapp/README.md

 Currently there is one bash script in the repository as well:

-module_collect.sh (Collects the relevant compiler and module information)
+module_collect.sh (Collects the relevant compiler and module information) ->module_collect.sh will output a file with the relevant module information.
+The most recent version was developed using regular expressions provided by Brian Vanderwende.
+Subject to further modification.

 This Flask Application has six different python files: